elanmed/schema-validator.nvim/README.md

 # schema-validator.nvim

-A schema validator for your neovim plugins.
+A schema validator for your Neovim plugins.

-Built for neovim to use `vim.*` quality-of-life helpers.
+Built for Neovim to use the `vim.*` helper functions.

 > All examples return `true`